trevtech84/trvr-ea/README.md

 # Trevor Dennis - Engineering Assessment

+*The following project was created using Terraform version 0.15.0.*

 Provider information will be needed to apply.
 Create a file in the project folder with the following provider infromation to set the region and AWS access.
 ```